hapax/hapax.github.io/assets/chuzenji.md

 It certainly cannot be the perishable beings themselves, since they pass out of existence and take their causal powers with them.

+Westward and past the guesthouse when I see the weedlot, a little forest in poetic apposition.
+I take in the petrichor of the tall, wet grass, and imagines .
+So much for the marshland.